๐Ÿ“

 Rates

-A ratio that compares two quantities measured in different units, often expressed as 'per' one unit of the second.
+A rate is a ratio that compares two quantities measured in different units, expressing how much of one quantity corresponds to a given amount of another.
+It is often written as 'per' one unit of the second quantity, such as miles per hour or dollars per pound.

 Prerequisites: